mpolney/clext/README.md

 # clext: Extractor for Clan Lord CL_Images file

-This tool extracts all the image resources from the data files for an old game called [Clan Lord][1].
+This tool extracts some of the image resources from the data files for an old game called [Clan Lord][1].
 I wrote this code some time in 2008 and figured out the format by inspecting the binaries of a program capable of reading the format using GDB on OS X. The